Another big loss — Moore will undergo heel surgery

 Warriors coach Don Nelson said before Wednesday's game against San Antonio that he hasn't had a chance to speak with Moore.
 Nelson did say he'll need greater contributions from Anthony Randolph and Chris Hunter, but Vladimir Radmanovic started at center for the Warriors on Wednesday.

 "It gives us an opportunity to play Randolph a little bit more, which I like," Nelson said after Wednesday's shoot-around at Oracle Arena.
 "Whenever (Biedrins and Turiaf) come back, they come back.
-I think they're getting closer, I
+I think they're getting closer, I can't tell you when that is."

 The Warriors have scouted the NBA Development League for players, but they'll have to wait on Moore's prognosis before they can make any moves.
 If Moore is out for an extended period, the NBA might give Golden State clearance to sign a 17th player.